laserred/action-build-release/README.md

 # Action - Build Release
 Build a WordPress plugin's assets using NPM and Composer, then attach them to the release

+## Managing files in the build

+Use a `.distignore` file to exclude files from the build.

+## Testing locally

+Install [act](https://github.com/nektos/act) and run a test from your repo directory.

 ## Example
 ```yaml
 name: Build release and save asset